Anapra Mesa

 getting it out.

-When launching from the middle launch area, turn north
+When launching turn north

 (though downwind) and fly to near the north end of the mesa.
 The best lift